 Avi Loeb is no household name, but he wants to be.
 The chairman of the Department of Astronomy at Harvard has appeared on more than 50 podcasts since the start of the year.
 Given a minimum of one hour per podcast, I’d ask for a week’s pay back if I were Harvard.
 The guy is everywhere.

-But the Tusk thinks that Avi Loeb is a phony.
-Perhaps a redeemable phony, but a phony.
+But the Tusk thinks that Avi Loeb is probably a phony.
 Allow me to explain with two lines of reasoning.